tujh-rf/gfx/opengl/README.md

 * OpenGL ES (OpenGL for Embedded Systems)

 Starting February of 2016 OpenGL has not been developed anymore and was replaced with successor API - Vilkan.

+To verify and load available OpenGL functionality [Glad](glad/README.md) is using in the project.